tong-ece-cmu/Unnamed-Simulator/README.md

 We will use Verilog to create an architecture that use the RISC-V ISA.
 Then use SystemC to create a software model for it.
 Then run some real software on it to gauge the performance of the architecture.

+## RISC-V Compiler Tool Chain

+I found it here: https://github.com/riscv/riscv-gnu-toolchain

+It needs Ubuntu, and it will take a while to set it up.

+## RISC-V other hardware Implementations

+I found it here: http://riscv.org.s3-website-us-west-1.amazonaws.com/download.html#tab_rocket_core

+Other hardware implementation by berkely.
+Should be a good reference for what I'm doing.

+## RISC-V Assembly Interpreter

+I found it here: https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/#

+Good for cross validation with my implementation.
+Found a bug in AUIPC already.

 ## SQLite Database

 I found it here: https://www.sqlite.org/cintro.html